malliina/jenkins-control/README.md

 # jenkins-control

 This library provides a Scala API to the Jenkins REST API.
-Work in progress.

 ## Goals